 - (a) Slow Fire-The time allowance is one minute per shot, except that at ranges over 600 yards it may be up to 1 1/2 minutes per shot if so specified in the program.
 At distances of 1000 yards, where unlimited practice shots are allowed, all record firing and practice firing must be completed within the time limit of 30 minutes for a 20 shot match.
-This is computed at 1^{1/2} minutes per shot for each record shot.
-In the Palma Course, all practice firing and the specified 15 record shots must be completed within a 22 minute time limit per stage. - (b) Rapid Fire-In rapid fire, when the sitting or kneeling position is to be used, the time limits for 10 shots will be 60 seconds.
+This is computed at 11⁄2 minutes per shot for each record shot.
+In the Palma Course, all practice firing and the specified 15 record shots must be completed within a 22 minute time limit per stage. - (1) Two or more competitors on the Firing Line The time allowed starts from the command to commence fire and the target is raised in the case of the first shot by the first competitor.
+On subsequent shots, the time allowed starts from the time the target has been scored and recorded for the previous shot.
+When a competitor has been timed by a range official and has exceeded the allowed time limit, the competitor will be warned ONE time without penalty.
+When a competitor exceeds the allowed time after the first warning, the range official will forfeit the value of that shot for that competitor. - (b) Rapid Fire-In rapid fire, when the sitting or kneeling position is to be used, the time limits for 10 shots will be 60 seconds.
 When the prone position is to be used, the time limits for 10 shots will be 70 seconds.

-8.3 Team Time-Team time will be allowed as follows:
+8.3 Team Time - Team time will be allowed as follows: